giacomodelillo/Bookify/README.md

 # Bookify

+⚠️ Your help is needed to make this project an AUR package and a good script to use for everyone 👍

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 Welcome to Bookify a powerful terminal-based user interface for managing your video files, series, animes, and more!
 Say goodbye to cluttered file directories and hello to organized, interactive bliss.